KevinMarquette/kevinmarquette.github.io/_posts/2017-01-30-Powershell-PSGraph.md

         edge -from a -to b @{label='Edge'}
     } | Export-PSGraph -ShowGraph

 All three command allow you to specify a `[hashtable]` to set various properties.
 I tell the graph to render left to right.
 I also give the nodes and the edge a label.
-Using a label for a node a allows you to use a shortname as a refference but still display a more verbose name in the final graph
+Using a label for a node a allows you to use a shortname as a reference but still display a more verbose name in the final graph

 ## Example: Project flow
 Let me map out something real so you have a better idea of what these commands can do.
 This is my project workflow.